bstizzle/gigly/README.md

 10. Currently you have to add a password in order to edit your creator.
 Fixed!
 11. Automatically add creator id to new project form
 12. Automatically add project name to new project form
+13. Add a validation to project deadline that makes it have to be x number of days in the future
+14. Add a Nav bar to the top of every screen
+15. Search Button  for Artists Index and Projects Index
+16. You can only edit a project if it's yours

 Still to do:
 1. Add a "completed" or "seeking_artist" column to projects via migration
 4. Styling (CSS)
-5. Search Button  for Artists Index and Projects Index
-6. Add a validation to project deadline that makes it have to be x number of days in the future
-7. Add a Nav bar to the top of every screen
 8. Add a "contact" button to a show page if you are not the current user but are signed in
 9. Building out project artists -- How a project can have artists